DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT

-— Sensei, this is such a beautiful tea.
+— Shifu, this is such a beautiful tea.
 Black, brown, white, yellow, and green... the colors remind me of the autumn leaves!

 Our Oriental Beauty Oolong is an exceptionally unique representative of its kind.
-The tea is grown by partnering farmers, Mr. Young and Mr. Zhang, in Yunnan, China, following quintessentially Taiwanese oolong processing techniques.
+The tea is grown by partnering farmers, Mr. Yang and Mr. Zhang, in Yunnan, China, following quintessentially Taiwanese oolong processing techniques.

 Dongfan Meiren undergoes a common tea processing technique adopted from Taiwan, creating a final product known as "bug-bitten tea."
-The tea gardens where the bushes grow are kept natural, without the use of pesticides.
+The tea gardens where the bushes grow are kept natural, without pesticides.
 Each year thousands of bugs, known as leafhoppers, come to feast on the tea leaves.
-In turn, the leaves produce certain enzymes and send sugars to the bitten areas.
+The leaves, in turn, produce certain enzymes and send sugars to the bitten areas.
 This alters the final taste of the tea wonderfully, creating a honey-like flavor and turning the tea tips white.

-Mr.Young and Mr.Zhang are two tea-farming partners from Pu-er, Yunnan.
+Mr.Yang and Mr.Zhang are two tea-farming partners from Pu-er, Yunnan.
 They are very knowledgeable in tea growing techniques, inventive, curious, and not shy of experimentation.
-Young and Zhang use cultivars brought from Taiwan as well as local ancient, wild trees to create their unique tea varieties.
+Yang and Zhang use cultivars brought from Taiwan and local ancient, wild trees to create their unique tea varieties.

 195℉ / 90℃